 Use of social distancing

-Guidelines To Modify Frequency and Type of Face-To-Face Contact:
+Guidelines to Modify Frequency and Type of Face-To-Face Contact:

 Face-to-Face: In face-to-face meetings, individuals should limit contact.
-Participants should practice staying about five (5) feet apart.
+Participants should practice staying about six (6) feet apart.

-Hand-Shaking: Members should stop shaking hands if there is a pandemic influenza outbreak to help reduce the spread of the disease.
+Handshaking: Members should stop shaking hands if there is a pandemic infectious disease outbreak to help reduce the spread of the disease.
 If members find themselves shaking hands, they should practice increased hand hygiene

-Increase Social Distancing: Social distancing refers to strategies to reduce the frequency of contact (and the transmission of pandemic influenza) between people by minimizing close contact between people during phases of pandemic influenza.
+Increase Social Distancing: Social distancing refers to strategies to reduce the frequency of contact (and the transmission of pandemic infectious disease) between people by minimizing close contact between people during phases of pandemic infectious disease.
 Contacts are those persons who have had close (one yard or less) physical or confined airspace contact with an infected person within four days of that person developing symptoms.
 These are likely to include family members and/or other living companions, workmates (if in confined airspace environments) and possibly recreational companions.
 The fire district will encourage the use of technology to facilitate social distancing by using communications networks, remote access and web access to maintain distance among members and between members and citizens whenever possible.

-917.6 Sick Leave

-During a declared influenza pandemic, all eligible regular, full-time members will be allowed to use sick time as prescribed according to the fire district policy .

-Members Exposed or Suspected of Exposure: Members should be conscious of their own health; those who experience any influenza like symptoms should notify the on-duty battalion chief and stay home.
-If symptoms begin at work, members should notify the on-duty battalion chief and go home.

-Return to work after illness: Before returning to work, an employee must be assessed for:

-Fever

-Cough

-General condition

-917.7 Infection Control Supplies
+917.6 Infection Control Supplies

 The fire district will identify the products or supplies needed, the sources from which to obtain them, and maintain an inventory of those items, such as hand sanitizer, tissue paper, masks, and other personal protective equipment items for use by members in their work area.
 BSFD staff will seek to minimize supply shortages by proactively ordering supplies.